Welcome to Our ChatGPT Codex Review

 Features Worth Your Attention

-GPT-5.2-Codex introduced native context compaction, meaning it can summarize conversations as they approach the context window limit.
-Translation: 7+ hour coding sessions without losing track of what you’re building.
-Previous models would “forget” earlier context in long sessions.
+First introduced in GPT-5.2-Codex, native context compaction summarizes conversations as they approach the context window limit.
+GPT-5.3-Codex improves this with better trim accuracy and fixes for context overflow issues.
+Translation: even longer coding sessions without losing track of what you’re building.

 Queue up multiple tasks that run independently in isolated containers.
 Each one has your repo pre-loaded, runs tests, and presents a PR when done.
-This is Codex’s killer feature for productivity.
+With GPT-5.3-Codex, front-end tasks now show UI screenshots in Codex web so you can review designs without checking out branches locally.
 Start 5 tasks before lunch, review 5 PRs after.

 Create a markdown file in your project that tells Codex how to behave: which tests to run, coding standards to follow, files to ignore.
 This project-level customization makes Codex dramatically more effective on codebases it’s been configured for.